evangstav/redesigned-fishstick/API-SETUP.md

 ## Security Notes

 - **Never commit your API key** to version control
-- The proxy server doesn't store or log API keys
 - The app stores your API key in browser localStorage (local device only)
-- API requests are made server-to-server (proxy to Anthropic)
+- API requests are sent directly to Anthropic or through your deployed serverless function
 - Your workout data never leaves your browser